 Small panicles of red or purple flowers will appear in the spring or summer once the plant hits maturity in around eight years.
 If pollination is successful, the fleshy fruits will bare seeds in late summer that can be sown in the following spring after a mandatory dormancy period during the winter.
 Unfortunately, it's very rare for Fishtail Palms to bloom indoor due to the incorrect growing conditions.

-Repot every three to four years in the spring, using a 'Houseplant' labelled and the next sized pot with adequate drainage.
+Repot every three years in the spring, using a 'Houseplant' labelled and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mites, scale, thrips, whitefly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, except for the latter two which will be in the soil.
 Common diseases to look out for are root rot, leaf-spot disease, botrytis, powdery mildew & southern blight - click here to learn more about these issues.

 This plant is classified as poisonous.
 If parts of the plants are digested, vomiting, nausea and a loss of appetite will occur.
 Consumption of larger quantities must be dealt with quickly, so acquire medical assistance for further information.